The exiles and the inmates: The heart-wrenching hand dealt to Hong Kong's democracy activists - KESQ

 Retain the core

-Back in outer Hong Kong, Chu is at his office taking phone calls with journalists, stuffing letters into prisoners in envelopes, and trying not to think about the diminishing number of days he has left with his daughter before his cases come to court.
+Back in outer Hong Kong, Chu is at his office taking phone calls with journalists, stuffing letters for prisoners into envelopes, and trying not to think about the diminishing number of days he has left with his daughter before his cases come to court.
 His focus now, he says, is to get her primary maths skills up to scratch, while he’s still here.

 “She needs to get prepared for my prison term,” he says.